dooont/java_final_project/README.md

 About Project:

-The whack a mole final project is our take on creating whack a mole in java utilizing the libraries and concepts we have learned in CS-UY 3913, Java and Web Design.

-Our final project implements three of the concepts we have learned throughout the semester, and are explained in further detail down below:

 **Graphics:**
 Graphics are implemented throughout our project as the primary form of how the game is played.
 A GUI is created to navigate through the different options, which include singleplayer, multiplayer, settings, and a "how to play".
 Once you enter the game (whether it be single player, or through multiplayer), the game begins with moles "popping" up (box turning green).
 If clicked, the mole will add 1 point to the score kept on the top.
 If a red mole is clicked or a mole that is "underground", the player loses 1 point. the yellow mole is on standby, and awards no points.